 A. Introduction to Node.JS

-Node.JS is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
+Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
 It allows developers to execute JavaScript code server-side, opening the doors to server-side scripting and enabling the development of scalable and high-performance network applications.
-Node.JS is known for its non-blocking, event-driven architecture.
+Node.js is known for its non-blocking, event-driven architecture.

 B. Non-blocking I/O and Asynchronous Programming

-Node.JS excels in handling concurrent connections due to its non-blocking I/O model.
+Node.js excels in handling concurrent connections due to its non-blocking I/O model.
 In traditional synchronous programming, each I/O operation would block the execution of the program until completed.
 Node.JS, however, employs asynchronous programming, allowing it to handle multiple requests concurrently without waiting for each one to finish.

 C. Building a RESTful API with Express.JS